lachrist/aran/README.md

   META.invoke = (object, key, values, serial) => Reflect.apply(object[key], object, values);
   ```
   Combiners pop some values from the value-stack and push exactly one value on top of it.
+  The only exception is the `arrival` trap which pops no values from stack and push four values on top of it.
 * *Modifiers*: surround expression nodes.
   These traps are given a single value from the target program which they can freely modify.
   Their transparent implementation consists in returning the second last argument.